 You can order your lunch at the Tuck Shop each day and also purchase food at recess and lunchtime here.
-We also have our Food Van located close to the Hub where you can purchase food before school and at recess and lunchtime.
+We also have our Food Van where you can purchase food before school and at recess and lunchtime.
 You can pay for food and drinks with an EFTPOS card or on your SmartRider by adding money to your Flexischools account.